Will I Ever Hear From My Ex Again? Statistics Look Good!

 Don’t be afraid!

-They serve very little purpose in your life, so try to control them instead.
-Try not to check your phone every 5 minutes for your ex’s messages and get busy with life.
-You need to focus on things that matter so you don’t stay emotionally dependent on your ex and waste your life waiting for someone who doesn’t want to be with you.
+Avoid checking your phone constantly for your ex’s messages and start filling your time with meaningful activities.
+Focus on things that truly matter so you don’t remain emotionally dependent on your ex or waste your time waiting for an ex who isn’t choosing to be with you.

 And if you’d like to talk to us about your breakup, click here to sign up for coaching.

-165 thoughts on “Will I Ever Hear From My Ex Again?
+169 thoughts on “Will I Ever Hear From My Ex Again?
 Statistics Look Good!”

 1. I just want to say that I love this article.
 It’s been 2 months and 2 weeks since I was dumped.
 I initially contacted him twice in the second week and then once a month after.
 Since then I have been strict about the no contact which has been incredibly difficult.
 I have never experienced such pain and depression before.
 I find that the whole “no contact” thing is super stressful as the dumpee and it causes a lot of panic and stress on top of the heartbreak.